scpederzani/proxy_syste_modelling_workshop_2025/index.md

 Topic links in the [schedule](#schedule) will lead to brief summaries of covered content.
 At a later date slides and code files will be available for download as well.

-Resources for project participants are available on a dedicated [ressources page](resources.md).
+Resources for project participants are available on a dedicated [resources page](resources.md).

 <h1 id="prerequisites">
 Prerequisites